 Establishing a uniform product and, if designed properly, providing transparent pricing.
 Transparent pricing facilitates the detection of anti-competitive behavior by competition authorities.
 Authorities could identify whether bids seem in line with costs or appear to be gaming the market because their costs cannot be explained by underlying costs.

 We would expect that the vast majority of power consumed would be purchased via long-term financial contracts, as occurs in other systems that combine a pool with voluntary financial contracting.
 The former UK regulator Professor Littlechild suggests that no more than one or two percent of industrial customers now purchase at pool prices (i.e., do not purchase via financial contracts).
 The ability to engage in financial contracting makes our proposed system fundamentally different from that in California.

+It is important to stress that although a national pool will enhance competition, it cannot alone solve existing market power problems.
+Even a perfectly functioning national pool can not create sufficient competition in the face of the extraordinary level of concentration seen in Japan’s regional markets (as shown by our HHI analysis).
+The creation of a national pool is therefore a complement, but in no way a substitute or pre-condition for structural reforms such as de-merger of generation, which should be undertaken with all due speed (as shown in our indicative timeline in Figure 1).

+If insufficient capacity is offered in the VIPP auction to constrain market power, the government may wish to impose safeguards against anti-competitive bidding into the pool during the transition to a competitive market structure.
+One safeguard could be to cap the payments received by generators through the pool at long-run marginal costs, which would be consistent with competition when the market is in equilibrium.
+However, this option has serious drawbacks.
+Regulators are prone to errors in estimating long-run marginal costs.
+Moreover, the market may not be at equilibrium: if there is a surplus or scarcity of capacity then competitive prices should differ from long-run marginal costs.
+Nevertheless, the problem of market power in Japan appears so great that the government should seriously analyze the option of bid caps as a short-term transitional measure, if the VIPP proposals cannot be fully implemented or prove inadequate in controlling market power.
+If bid caps are imposed, we recommend that the government set explicit milestones, such as a minimum HHI level, at which bidding controls would be lifted.

+Market Splitting

 As discussed earlier, there is limited transmission capacity available between Japan’s regional markets.
 Therefore, we recommend that the pool employ “market-splitting” to account for the capacity limitations of the Japanese interconnectors and the 50Hz/60Hz frequency difference between East and West Japan.
 When no transmission constraints are binding, a generating plant in one area can supply customers in the all areas and vice-versa, causing there to be a single pool price in all areas.
 When one or more constraints bind, market-splitting requires the pool to treat constrained areas as separate markets.
 We illustrate the concept in Figure 4 where G represents generating plants and D represents consumers.
 In this example, market-splitting would treat zone A as a separate market to zone B.